epicosy/phd_thesis/scripts/README.md

 - cpelib
 - pathlib
 - collections (Counter)
+- pydantic

 **Requirements**:
 - Access to the official CPE dictionary XML file
 - Access to the Software-Type-Dataset (referenced in the script)
+- Mapping files in data/rq1 directory:
+  - domain_sw_type_mapping.json
+  - keywords_sw_type_mapping.json
+  - target_sw_type_mapping.json

+### 4. plots_rq1.py

+**Purpose**: This script generates a Sankey diagram showing the relationship between software types, programming languages, and CWEs from the collected vulnerability data.

+**Algorithm**:
+1. Load CVE data from the cve_ids_in_apps_with_cwe.csv file
+2. Create data for the Sankey diagram by:
+   - Grouping by software_type, language, and cwe_id
+   - Filtering to include only relationships with significant counts
+   - Creating unique lists of nodes for each category
+3. Apply a military HUD-style theme to the diagram
+4. Generate link colors based on the source node's layer
+5. Create and configure the Sankey diagram using Plotly
+6. Add grid lines and other visual elements
+7. Save the diagram as a PNG image in the results/rq1 directory

+**Dependencies**:
+- pandas
+- plotly
+- os

+**Output**:
+- A Sankey diagram saved as `sankey_software_language_cwe.png` in the results/rq1 directory

 ## Usage